-3 Learning Be Application Basics
+2 Learning Be Application Basics

-The BeOS comes with a number of applications, some that you use to create documents, some you use to configure how you prefer to work with the BeBox, and others that demonstrate the potential of the BeBox.
+The BeOS comes with a number of applications, some that you use to create documents, some that you use to configure how you prefer to work, and others that demonstrate the potential of the BeOS.

 Most applications are in the /apps folder, but you can also find applications in the dock, in the /preferences folder, and in other locations.
-The applications in the /apps folder are described in Chapter 4 of this guide; the applications in the /preferences folder are described in Chapter 5.
+The applications in the /apps folder are described in Chapter 3 of this guide; the applications in the /preferences folder are described in Chapter 4.